fredericbonnet/helena/docs/pages/helena-dialect/commands/loop.md

   - ✅ should interrupt sources with `RETURN` code
   - ✅ should interrupt the loop with `RETURN` code

-- `tailcall`

-  - ✅ should interrupt sources with `RETURN` code
-  - ✅ should interrupt the loop with `RETURN` code

 - `yield`

   - ✅ should interrupt sources with `YIELD` code